 Thai Massage has been taught and practiced in Thailand for hundreds of years.

-There are so many names today of this wonderful healing modality, including Thai Medical Massage, Nuad Boran, Thai Massage, and Thai Yoga Massage.
+There are many names used today of this healing modality, including Thai Medical Massage, Nuad Boran, Thai Massage, and Thai Yoga Massage.
 Thai Massage is a small part of Traditional Thai Medicine and roots from Buddist Medicine (Ayurveda).
-Ayurvedic doctor and the legendary figure Jivaka Komarabhacca lived during the time of Buddha and treated important people of that time, including Buddha himself.
+Ayurvedic doctor and the legendary figure Jivaka Komarabhacca lived during the time of Buddha and treated royalties of that time, including Buddha himself.
 Thai Massage appeared in Thailand many centuries ago.

 Thai Yoga Massage is a bodywork therapy which influenced by Yoga, Ayurveda, Chinese medicine, and Indigenous Thai medicine.